Jacqui Lewis - October 2020

 Education can come in many guises, and can come from varying platforms.

 We recommend you don’t use social media as ‘education’, use it for support.
 Its best if you have concerns or questions that they are directed to a professional, not a well meaning group who are also finding their way through the uncharted territory that follows surgery.
+You can also read WLS books by licensed practitioners to guide you in your journey.

 Your relationships with your doctor, surgeon and especially your dietitian are life long.